 You must use the app.
 So go through this article again, and pick one single app you plan on using for at least a week.

-If you’re unsure which app to choose, leave a comment.
+If you’re unsure what the best app to learn Russian is in your case, leave a comment.
 I’d gladly answer your question and help you out.